Making History (novel): Consequences

 When Michael awakens he is completely disoriented.
 He soon discovers that he is in the United States, at Princeton University.
 Everyone he encounters is surprised that he is speaking with an English accent.
 It takes some time for Michael's memory to return.
 He realises that his plan was successful, history has changed, and for some reason his parents must have moved to America.
 Initially he is elated and tells his new friend Steve how happy he is because Steve has never heard of Hitler, Braunau am Inn, or the Nazi Party.
-Steve corrects Michael and reveals that, while never hearing of Hitler, he is all too well aware of the Nazi Party.
+Steve corrects Michael and reveals that, while never hearing of Hitler, he is all too aware of the Nazi Party.

 Michael begins to discover the history of this new world.
 It turns out that without Hitler, a new leader emerged, Rudolf Gloder, who was equally ruthless.
 In fact, Michael and Zuckerman have replaced Hitler with a Nazi leader who was even more charming, patient, and effective, and as committed to the Final Solution as Hitler had been.

 In this alternative timeline, the Nazis won a mandate in the Reichstag in 1932 and built up an electronics industry of their own.
 Unlike Hitler, Gloder proceeded with stealth, ensuring peaceful unification with Austria in 1937.
 More alarmingly, Gloder's Nazis also had a head start on the research and development of nuclear weapons, which led to the destruction of Moscow and Leningrad, eliminating Joseph Stalin and his Politburo in this alternative 1938.
 The Greater German Reich annexes Czechoslovakia, Hungary, Yugoslavia, Poland, and Turkey, and invades the remnants of the former Soviet Union.
 In 1939, France, the United Kingdom, Scandinavia, and the Benelux nations capitulate, although Britain rebels in 1941, leading to the execution of several dissidents, among them the Duke of York (the historical King George VI) and George Orwell.
 Jews are exiled to a "Jewish Free State" within the former Yugoslavia, where most of this world's Holocaust occurs.
 The United States develops nuclear weapons in 1941, leading to a Cold War between Nazi Europe and the United States.
 The latter has never gone to war against the Japanese Empire in the Pacific.